flempriere/SedgewickAlgorithmsInC/Chapter3/LinkedLists/index.md

 ### [Exercise 3.27](./Exercises/Ex3_27/ex3_27.c)

-*Given pointers `x` and `t` to nodes on a circular list, write a code fragment that node following `t` to the position following the node following `x` on the list.*
+*Given pointers `x` and `t` to nodes on a circular list, write a code fragment that moves the node following `t` to the position following the node following `x` on the list.*

 **Solution**: Pretty straight forward link manipulation.
 But we do have to be careful of ensuring the edge cases `x == t` `x->next = t` and `t->next = x` work correctly.